FNA-XNA/docs/docs/0:-FAQ.md

 > Other shader formats, languages, etc are not and will not be supported.

-If you want a different shader pipeline you are strongly encourage to use [SDL_GPU](https://wiki.libsdl.org/SDL3/CategoryGPU) instead, possibly with [SDL_shadercross](https://github.com/libsdl-org/SDL_shadercross).
+If you want a different shader pipeline you are strongly encouraged to use [SDL_GPU](https://wiki.libsdl.org/SDL3/CategoryGPU) instead, possibly with [SDL_shadercross](https://github.com/libsdl-org/SDL_shadercross).

 ## Where is Android support?
 Android is not and cannot be supported.
 The solution you just thought of does not work.
 No, not that other one either.
 Or even the [one someone got booting, almost](https://github.com/0x0ade/FNADroid).